Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 November 2024 16.27.47 UTC
+- WIB: Kamis, 28 November 2024 17.30.29 UTC
-- WITA: Kamis, 28 November 2024 17.27.47 UTC
+- WITA: Kamis, 28 November 2024 18.30.29 UTC
-- WIT: Kamis, 28 November 2024 18.27.47 UTC
+- WIT: Kamis, 28 November 2024 19.30.29 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology